super-miner/SBScript/DESIGN_SPECS.md

 #### List types

-Lists can (for the most part) be handled using the same ideas as variables, the only issue is their size limit.
+Lists can -- for the most part -- be handled using the same ideas as variables, the only issue is their size limit.
 To get around this we have a few options depending on the circumstances.

-If we know the size of the list at compile time then there are one of two options: Either the list size is smaller than Scratch's limit and we can treat it lik any other variable or it is larger then Scratch's limit.
-If it is larger than the max Scratch list size then we can use multiple lists and apply this naming convension:
+If we know the size of the list at compile time then there are one of two options: Either the list size is smaller than Scratch's limit and we can treat it like any other variable or it is larger then Scratch's limit and we have to do a bit more.
+If it is larger than the maximum Scratch list size then we can use multiple lists and apply this naming convension:

 ```CSharp
 scratch_list_name = list_scope_as_string + list_name + list_block_number